gammapy/enrico/doc/source/configfile.rst

  * Coordinate are in degrees.
  * Available models are 'PowerLaw', 'PowerLaw2', 'LogParabola', 'PLExpCutoff'

 The parameter `spectrum` is used for the generation of the sky model.
 Of course, you can change the model describing the spectrum of any sources (by hand...).
 All the models supported by the ST are described `here <http://fermi.gsfc.nasa.gov/ssc/data/analysis/documentation/Cicerone/Cicerone_Likelihood/Model_Selection.html>`_.
+For now, the supported models by `enrico` are PowerLaw, PowerLaw2, LogParabola, PLExpCutoff, Generic. `Generic` is for the non-supported models.
+By supported, we mean that enrico can produce a xml file with such model and has some optional features.
+It is completely possible to run an analyze with enrico and a non-supported model.

 .. code-block:: ini